nsidc/snow-today-webapp-server/doc/interfaces/index.md

 are defined by [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

+### Domain terminology

+* **Water year**: An annual period that corresponds with regional precipitation patterns rather than the start and end of the calendar year.
+Each Super Region's water year can be different (e.g. the Western US water year starts on October 1), and this info is passed by the supercomputer as metadata.

 ### Technical components

 * **webapp**: Because the webapp has a client and server component, avoid the confusing